4.8 Initial Child Protection Conferences

 - The reason for the conference;

-- A list of written reports available to conference and whether open to parents or not;
+- A list of written reports available to conference and whether shared with parents or not;

-- A summary of the information shared and discussion;
+- A summary of the information shared and discussion and if a review conference progress and update on the Child Protection Plan;

 - Views and wishes of each child;